Stan. S. Katz

 Dear Friends,

-Being Black History Month and recently Abraham Lincoln’s Birthday, I thought it would be the right moment to share this illustrated article which honors the memories of significant Black, Asian, and Caucasian individuals from the past, who creatively and peacefully utilized intercultural exchange of art, music, education, and diplomacy as well as working through the political and legal systems to improve race relations – Racism and international disrespect has often been a catalyst towards greater conflict, so gaining new insights from past events may well provide answers for dealing with our more challenging political/military issues of today.
+Here is an illustrated article which honors the memories of significant Black, Asian, and Caucasian historical figures who creatively and peacefully utilized the intercultural exchange of art, music, education, and diplomacy as well as working through the political and legal systems to improve race relations – International disrespect and racism has often been a catalyst towards conflict.
+By gaining new insights from history, we discover better answers for dealing with our challenging issues of today.
 Continue Reading...

 Filed Under: Tokugawa Archives Tagged With: Anti-Asian Racism, Anti-Black Racism, Beatriz “Bea” Palmer, Black History, Black History Month, Black Supreme Court Judge, Captain Lakyra Pharms, Carolyn Rossell, Colonel Mashbir, Colonel Mashbir Archives, Diplomacy of Peace, Dr. Katz, Dr. King Community Prayer Breakfast, Dr. Martin Luther King, Dr. Martin Luther King Jr. Community Service Award, Eleanor Juanita Evans, Emperor Hirohito, FDR, Gary Rossell, History of the NAACP, Japan History, Jean Rossell, Joseph Farmer, Margery Pierce, Mayor Esther Sanchez, MiraCosta College, MiraCosta College Service Learning, MLK Day, Mrs. Karen Williams Graham, NSDC NAACP, Oceanside, Operation HOPE” - North County San Diego, Peace Diplomacy, President Lyndon B. Johnson, Prince Iyemasa Tokugawa, Prince Iyesato Tokugawa, Prince Iyesato Tokugawa Archives, Prince Tokugawa, Representative John Lewis, Representative Mike Levin, Rossell African-American History Awareness Museum, Satia O. Austin, Senator Catherine Blakespear, Stan S. Katz, Stan S. Katz archives, Stan S. Katz blog, Stan S. Katz nominated for Dr. Martin Luther King Jr. Community Service Award, Takashi Komatsu, The art of diplomacy, The Art of Diplomacy biography, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, Thurgood Marshall, U.S.-Japan History, US Congressman Mike Levin, US Supreme Court